RuoHan-Chen/VanderbiltBlockchain2024Project/README.md

 ## Step 3: Copy Improved Code
 - After successfully completing the project, replace the tutorial code with the the code on this repo.
-- I added some functionality like automatically withdrawing when the highest bidder changes.
+- I added some functionality like with withdrawing and how it ends
-- Also, I changed the end period to whenever the owner decides to close.

 ## Step 4: Add New Functionality
 - Add additional features to the project, such as: